If you’re acquiring or redesigning a rental property, use research trends and track evolving societal demands to drive optimal net operating income.

 7. Average Rental Price

-In a perfect world, your rental fee will more than cover your mortgage, so that you can make money from your property without lifting a finger.
+In a perfect world, your rental fee will more than cover your mortgage, so you can make money from your property without lifting a finger.
 Of course, this is a luxury that many landlords won’t have right away — it might take some time for prices to catch up to your monthly mortgage.

 Still, you should be familiar with the average rental price in the area in which you plan to buy.
 In that way, you can quickly calculate how much you can expect to pay off your mortgage after the rent from your tenant comes in.